-Before coming to High Point Village, Courtney taught at a private school here in Lubbock where she had the privilege of working with elementary students who had learning disabilities.
-She has always loved the reward of teaching and building relationships with her students.
-Courtney also recently started her own online boutique called woven worthy.
+Before coming to High Point Village, Courtney taught at a private school in Lubbock where she had the privilege of working with elementary students who had learning disabilities.
+She has always loved the reward of teaching and building relationships with her students and utilizes her past experiences to see the Villagers grow in their daily lives.

 “Let all that you do be done through love” 1 Corinthians 16:14